Tensor Train for Global Optimization Problems in Robotics: Background

 where $Z$ is the corresponding normalization constant.
 Alternatively, we could also define the TT distribution to be $\text{Pr}(\bm{x}) = \frac{\bm{\mc{P}_x}^2}{Z}$.
 All the techniques, such as conditional sampling and prioritized sampling, used in this paper can also be adapted to this distribution.
 However, for simplicity of presentation, we do not consider it here.

 Due to the separable structure of the TT model, we can get the exact samples from the TT distribution in an efficient manner without requiring to compute the normalization factor $Z$.
-In the next section, we provide details about sampling from the above distribution for the discrete case $\bm{x} \in \mc{\bm{X}}$ which is adapted from a continuous version introduced in \cite{dolgov2020_sampling}.
+In Section~\ref{tt_sample_appendix}, we provide details about sampling from the above distribution for the discrete case $\bm{x} \in \mc{\bm{X}}$.